Category: Diabetes Management and Prevention, Heart Disease Management and Prevention, Tobacco Cessation and Prevention

 In Louisiana, heart disease is the leading cause of death and strokes are the fifth cause of death in Louisiana.3 For non-Hispanic Black residents, high blood pressure is significantly more prevalent than in non-Hispanic white residents.4

-The prevalence of heart disease is 46.7% for Non-Hispanic Black Louisiana residents versus 38.4% for non-Hispanic white Louisiana residents.
+The prevalence of heart disease is 46.7% for non-Hispanic Black Louisiana residents versus 38.4% for non-Hispanic white Louisiana residents.

 Diabetes